KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 Here, we store in a ``std::vector<std::string>`` the extension names that we would like to use. ``XR_EXT_DEBUG_UTILS_EXTENSION_NAME`` is a macro of a string defined in ``openxr.h``.
 The XR_EXT_debug_utils is extension that checks the validity of calls made to OpenXR, and can use a call back function to handle any raised errors.
 We will explore this extension more in :ref:`Chapter 5.2<5.2 Using xrCreateDebugUtilsMessengerEXT>`.
 Depending on which ``XR_USE_GRAPHICS_API_...`` macro that you have defined, this code will add the relevant extension.

 Not all API layers and extensions are available to use, so we much check which ones can use.
 We will use ``xrEnumerateApiLayerProperties()`` and ``xrEnumerateInstanceExtensionProperties()`` to check which ones the runtime can provide.
+We will do this by adding the following code to the ``CreateInstance()`` method.

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp